Time dilation: Popular misconception

+In fiction

 Velocity and gravitational time dilation have been the subject of science fiction works in a variety of media.
 Some examples in film are the movies Interstellar and Planet of the Apes.
 In Interstellar, a key plot point involves a planet, which is close to a rotating black hole and on the surface of which one hour is equivalent to seven years on Earth due to time dilation.
 Physicist Kip Thorne collaborated in making the film and explained its scientific concepts in the book The Science of Interstellar.

+The Queen song '39 was written by astrophysicist as well as musician Brian May, and is centred around the time dilation effect on spacefarers searching for a new home for mankind, as we gradually ruin planet Earth.
+They return successful, only to find that all and everything they knew has long since passed away.

-Time dilation was used in the Doctor Who episodes World Enough and Time and The Doctor Falls, which take place on a spaceship in the vicinity of a black hole.
+Time dilation was used in the Doctor Who episodes "World Enough and Time" and "The Doctor Falls", which take place on a spaceship in the vicinity of a black hole.
 Due to the immense gravitational pull of the black hole and the ship's length (400 miles), time moves faster at one end than the other.
 When The Doctor's companion, Bill, gets taken away to the other end of the ship, she waits years for him to rescue her; in his time, only minutes pass.
 Furthermore, the dilation allows the Cybermen to evolve at a "faster" rate than previously seen in the show.

 Tau Zero, a novel by Poul Anderson, is an early example of the concept in science fiction literature.
 In the novel, a spacecraft uses a Bussard ramjet to accelerate to high enough speeds that the crew spends five years on board, but thirty-three years pass on the Earth before they arrive at their destination.
 The velocity time dilation is explained by Anderson in terms of the tau factor which decreases closer and closer to zero as the ship approaches the speed of light—hence the title of the novel.
 Due to an accident, the crew is unable to stop accelerating the spacecraft, causing such extreme time dilation that the crew experiences the Big Crunch at the end of the universe.
-Other examples in literature, such as Rocannon's World and The Forever War, similarly make use of relativistic time dilation as a scientifically plausible literary device to have certain characters age slower than the rest of the universe.
+Other examples in literature, such as Rocannon's World, Hyperion and The Forever War, similarly make use of relativistic time dilation as a scientifically plausible literary device to have certain characters age slower than the rest of the universe.